gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Click on the *Traits* tab (even though we aren’t using it today:)).

 This is where you would define traits that you want to model over the tree.
-You could use location, date, phenotype, etc.
+You could use location, phenotype, host association, serotype, vector species, etc.
 But this is beyond the scope of today’s introduction so let’s move on to the *Sites* tab.